 You may be able to get financial assistance for historic preservation through:

 - Federal Tax Credit (for income producing buildings) or the Utah Tax Credit (for residential buildings).
 You can save 20 percent of the cost of your rehabilitation work through either program.
 The National Park Service has a great website about Federal Historic Preservation Tax Incentives.
+And here is a summary of tax credit-related economic development in Utah.

 - Low-interest loans.
 These are primarily for residential buildings, and are available through the Utah Heritage Foundation, 801/533-0858.